stackbuilders/assertive-ts/packages/core/README.md

 ## Usage

 Using you favorite test runner, you just need to import the `expect` and test away!
-If you don't really agree with `expect` as the name of the assertion function, we provide a couple aliases to the function, such as `assert` and `assertThat`.
+If you don't really agree with `expect` as the name of the assertion function, we provide a couple aliases, such as `assert` and `assertThat`.

 ```ts
 import { expect } from "@assertive-ts/core"